 The Middle Way: Grow Without Fixing Yourself

 I’ve been on the personal growth path for about thirty years now.
-Long enough to have baskets of journals, a master’s degree in religious studies, more coaching trainings than I care to count, and at least four former selves who were totally convinced they had it “all figured out.”
+Long enough to have baskets of journals and at least four former selves who were convinced they had finally “arrived.”

 There’s one paradox that’s stayed with me through all of it.